bungle/lua-resty-session/README.md

 ## TL;DR;

 - Sessions are immutable (each save generates a new session), and lockless.
-- Session data is AES-256-GCM encrypted with a key derived using HKDF-SHA256.
+- Session data is AES-256-GCM encrypted with a key derived using HKDF-SHA256 (on FIPS-mode it uses PBKDF2 with SHA-256 instead.
-- Session has a fixed size header that is protected with HMAC-SHA256 MAC with a key derived using HKDF-SHA256.
+- Session has a fixed size header that is protected with HMAC-SHA256 MAC with a key derived using HKDF-SHA256 (on FIPS-mode it uses PBKDF2 with SHA-256 instead).
 - Session data can be stored in a stateless cookie or in various backend storages.
 - A single session cookie can maintain multiple sessions across different audiences.